How to Navigate MGM Grand: Layout, Directions, and Tips

 The Pool

 MGM Grand's pool complex is on the south side of the property, behind the Grand Tower.
 Access is from the hotel area, not the casino floor directly.
 From the Grand Tower elevators, follow signs toward the pool level.
-If you're in West Wing or The Signature, budget extra time—it's a significant walk.
+If you're in the Studio Tower or The Signature, budget extra time—it's a significant walk.

 The Monorail